|AT A GLANCE||PRICING||HEADLINE|

 Petite Sleepers —If you’re petite, the Essential is a wonderful choice.
 For this body type, it provides a nice balance between support and pressure relief.

-You’re Heavy — At only 8.5” thick, it simply does not have the support for a larger person.
+You’re Heavy — Given the Essential is an all-foam bed, it simply does not have the support for a larger person.
 There are plenty of other beds to look at if you’re around 200 lb or more.

 Innersprings — No coils on this bed.
-If you really want them, look elsewhere.
+If you really want them, look at the Wave Hybrid or Casper Hybrid on Casper.com.

 Even though all three are foam mattresses, there is a difference in terms of construction, feel, and pricing.